oqyh/cs2-Vote-GoldKingZ/README.md

   //Vote Percentage To Pass The Vote 60 means 60% || 50 means 50% Half
   "VoteSilent_Percentage": 60,

-  //If Vote Reach Half Depend Percentage On VoteSilent_Percentage Do You Want Annoce Player To Vote shortcut Depend [VoteSilent_CommandsOnHalfVoteAccept] And [VoteSilent_CommandsOnHalfVoteRefuse] To Silent Player Announced
+  //If Vote Reach Half Depend Percentage On VoteSilent_Percentage Do You Want Annoce Players To Vote shortcut Depend [VoteSilent_CommandsOnHalfVoteAccept] And [VoteSilent_CommandsOnHalfVoteRefuse] To Silent Player Announced
   "VoteSilent_CenterMessageAnnouncementOnHalfVotes": false,

   //If VoteSilent_CenterMessageAnnouncementOnHalfVotes Enabled How Many In Secs To Show Message